Russian Fascist Party: History

-When war was declared, the activities of the RFP outside Manchuria slowly came to an end.
+When war was declared by the United States against the Empire of Japan, the activities of the RFP outside Manchuria slowly came to an end.
 The Japanese restricted the group following the Soviet–Japanese Neutrality Pact (signed 13 April 1941).
 In October 1941 the Japanese uncovered the Soviet spy-ring headed by Richard Sorge in Tokyo, which caused the Japanese to have an exaggerated and paranoid fear that Soviet spies were everywhere.
 The Kenpeitai began to suspect in early 1943 that Rodzaevsky was in fact a Soviet agent, and in May 1943, he was arrested and taken in for questioning by the Kenpeitai, before being released in June 1943.
 In July 1943, following complaints from the Soviet ambassador to the Japanese about the anti-Soviet statements coming from the Russian émigrés in Manchukuo, the Japanese shut down Nash Put.
 By mid-1943, following the Soviet victories at Stalingrad and Kursk, the Japanese no longer took it for granted that Germany would defeat the Soviet Union, while they themselves had suffered a number of defeats at the hands of the Americans, which made Tokyo anxious to avoid a war with the Soviet Union.
 From the viewpoint of Tokyo, the Russian Fascist Party by the middle of 1943 had become a liability that was straining relations with Moscow - this caused the Japanese to shut down the RFP's media outlets.
 The group came to an end following the Red Army invasion of Manchukuo in the Soviet invasion of Manchuria of August 1945.
 Rodzaevsky surrendered in Harbin (1945) and was executed in Moscow (30 August 1946).